 What is the best way to capture your customer’s hearts and minds?
 How do you make them feel a sense of ownership for your brands, products and services?

 Communication technologies and competition have made everything available in the snap of a finger (or click of a mouse), 24 by 7, with a no questions asked money back guarantee.
 If your pizza is delivered late by 15 minutes, you get another one free.

 The wheels of commerce are running so smoothly that there isn’t much that a customer has to do anymore to get anything done (provided one has the cash).

-The way around this?
 Get your customers to do it themselves.
-Sometimes, the more they invest their personal effort and attention into something, the more they will relish its end result.
+Sometimes, the more they invest their personal effort and attention into something, the more they would relish its end result.
 And love you for it too.

 Just look at the popularity of steamboat restaurants in Singapore.
-Why do they still flourish despite the need for customers to participate in the hot, sweaty business of cooking raw meats and vegetables, deshelling their own prawns and crabs, or cracking that raw egg into the boiling cauldron?
-I suppose nothing tastes better than something you have personally scalded.
+Why do they still flourish despite the need for customers to participate in the hot, sweaty business of cooking raw meats and vegetables, de-shelling their own prawns and crabs, or cracking that raw egg into the boiling cauldron?

 By investing his or her own creativity, ingenuity and perhaps sense of humour into that ball of fur, that cute cuddly animal will be far more real than one bought from the shops with the label “Made in XXXX”.

 Other examples of businesses that have leveraged on the power of Customer DIY include restaurants that allow you to make your own popiahs or pizzas, art and craft shops for kids, tailors (who will allow you to select your own fabric, styles and cutting), cake shops that allow you to customise your celebratory confections, and ice-cream or bread-making kits.

 The rise of Web 2.0 and user-friendly web applications and platforms like blogs, Facebook, Twitter, Flickr and Youtube have led to the growth of what some pundits called user-generated content (or UGC).

 While they may enjoy licking the cake bowl or squirting the icing on the cake, few would want to wash up after that.
-Knitting a sweater from scratch takes a fair amount of work and few would want to do that, but allowing customers to create a beautiful pattern on the almost-compleed cushion cover may just do the trick.
+Knitting a sweater from scratch takes a fair amount of work and few would want to do that, but allowing customers to create a beautiful pattern on the almost-completed cushion cover may just do the trick.

 I often find it amazing why the sellers of digital cameras don’t bother to teach amateur photographers how to best use their equipment (many electronic retailers are downright rude and descending in Singapore).

 In an age of increasing customer dissonance, it may pay dividends to get them back into the picture again as co-producers and co-creators of their final product.